dask/dask/docs/source/dashboard.rst

 Bytes Stored and Bytes per Worker
 ---------------------------------
+These two plots show a summary of the overall memory usage on the cluster (Bytes Stored), as well as the individual usage on each worker (Bytes per Worker).

 .. figure:: images/dashboard_memory.png
     :alt: NEEDS ALT TEXT

-These two plots show a summary of the overall memory usage on the cluster, as well as the individual usage on each worker.
-In these plots, the colors and shades have different meanings:
+The colors and shades have different meanings:
     - Solid Blue: Managed memory under target (default 70% of memory)
     - Solid Orange: Managed memory is close to the spilling target (default 70% of memory)